To provide an overview of legislative and

 Under the Act, the CEO or an authorised officer may request a public authority, a corresponding authority, a non-government provider or an interested person holding relevant information to disclose information to the CEO or authorised officer as the case requires.

-When we make a request for information from another agency, the child protection worker should identify themselves and explain the concerns for the child and/or the context of the request (for example, conducting a safety and wellbeing assessment or care planning) to inform the agency as to what information may be relevant.
+When we make a request for information from another agency, the child protection worker should identify themselves and explain the concerns for the child and/or the context of the request, for example, conducting a Child Safety Investigation (CSI) or care planning to inform the agency as to what information may be relevant.

 When providing information to us, agencies may wish to use Form 441 Child Protection Concern Referral Form (in related resources).
 The form can also be downloaded from our website: 'Reporting Your Concern'.